MerginMaps/db-sync/README.md

 1. set up configuration in config.ini  (see config.ini.default for a sample)
 2. run dbsync initialization.
 There are two options:

-   A. Init from Mergin project: if you have an existing Mergin project with a GeoPackage
+   A. Init from Mergin Maps project: if you have an existing Mergin Maps project with a GeoPackage
       that already contains tables with data, this command will create schemas in your database:
       ```
       python3 dbsync.py init-from-gpkg
       ```
       This will create 'base' and 'modified' schemas in the database and populate them with data.

    B. Init from database: if you have tables with data in your database (in the schema marked as 'modified'
-      in DB sync configuration) and want to create a GeoPackage based on that in your Mergin project:
+      in DB sync configuration) and want to create a GeoPackage based on that in your Mergin Maps project:
       ```
       python3 dbsync.py init-from-db
       ```
-      This will create 'base' schema in the database, create GeoPackage in the working dir and push it to Mergin.
+      This will create 'base' schema in the database, create GeoPackage in the working dir and push it to Mergin Maps.

 Once initialized:

-- run `python3 dbsync.py status' to see if there are any changes on Mergin server or in the database
+- run `python3 dbsync.py status' to see if there are any changes on Mergin Maps server or in the database
-- run `python3 dbsync.py pull` to fetch data from Mergin and apply them to the database
+- run `python3 dbsync.py pull` to fetch data from Mergin Maps and apply them to the database
-- run `python3 dbsync.py push` to fetch data from the database and push to Mergin
+- run `python3 dbsync.py push` to fetch data from the database and push to Mergin Maps

 ### Creating a local database (Ubuntu 20.04)